pudly/schmopera-hugo/content/articles/we-dont-have-to-starve-dreaming-of-an-artistic-middle-class.md

 categories = "Editorial"
 date = "2015-10-08T08:49:00-04:00"
 lastmod = "2015-10-08T09:47:00-04:00"
-publishDate = "2015-10-08T09:04:00-04:00"
-slug = "we-dont-have-to-starve-dreaming-of-an-artistic-middle-class"
-title = "We don&#039;t have to starve: dreaming of an artistic middle class"
+preamble = "This is a guest post by Chris Enns, tenor and creator of the artist personal finance blog, [Rags To Reasonable](/chris-enns-rags-to-reasonable/).
+He's a fellow artist/writer, and I encourage readers to [read his stuff](http://www.ragstoreasonable.com/) for some sound advice (financial or otherwise)." publishDate = "2015-10-08T09:04:00-04:00" short_description = "The starving artist.
+A cliché so played out it wouldn’t even deserve mentioning if it didn’t reflect the reality of so many.
+It’s generally agreed upon that since artists have the luxury of living their dreams, they’re signing up for a life of financial struggle.
+They knew life would be like this, and they chose it anyway." slug = "we-dont-have-to-starve-dreaming-of-an-artistic-middle-class" title = "We don&#039;t have to starve: dreaming of an artistic middle class"
 +++